Your Guide To Preventing A Hangover

 That is mostly because of the presence of ‘congeners’.
 These alcohol by-products are what mainly cause hangovers.
 Think of them as nasty blobs in alcohol that are determined to tamper with your cell activities and ultimately cause hangovers.
 Distilled alcohols contain lesser congeners, as they are more filtered.
 Naturally, gin, rum, and vodka have lower levels of congeners than other liquors like whiskey and tequila.

-Ordering the right drink, especially if you’re a first-time drinker, will make your experience slightly better, and save you from a pulsating hangover.
+Ordering the right drink, especially if you’re a first-time drinker, will save you from a pulsating hangover.
 Beer, milk-based cocktails like Piña Coladas, drinks with fruit-infused flavors (like a Lemon Drop Martini) are some suggestions that could do the job quite well.

 Also Read: Best Hangover Drinks To Have After A Wild Night Out